Grilled Pork and Peach Salad

 The complete ingredient list and measurements are listed in the printable recipe below.

-• Peaches: Pick peaches that are ripe but still firm so they can stand up to the grill but retain natural sweetness from their juices.
-The larger the peaches the better.
+• Peaches: Pick peaches that are ripe but still firm so they can withstand the grill and retain the natural sweetness from their juices.
+The larger the peaches, the better.

-• Pork: We always have boneless pork chops in our freezer for quick easy dinners.
-You can substitute a flank steak, chicken, salmon, or a pork loin (note: the cooking time and instructions will need to be adjusted).
+• Pork: We always have boneless pork chops in our freezer for quick, easy dinners.
+You can substitute a flank steak, chicken, salmon, or pork loin (note: the cooking time and instructions will need to be adjusted).

 • Goat Cheese Crumbles: We love the slightly tart, earthy flavor and creaminess of goat cheese.
 Feta crumbles or gorgonzola can be great substitutes.